-quasi-resonant SEPIC converter L_F is a choke inductor, selected to provide nearly constant current over a switching cycle.
+First, consider the circuit topology.
+The conventional SEPIC converter has two bulk (ac choke) inductors, and yields hard switching of the switch and diode.
 The multi-resonant SEPIC [4] utilizes similar bulk inductors, but explicitly introduces capacitances in parallel with the switch and diode along with a resonant inductor in series with the coupling capacitor C_S to achieve zero-voltage soft switching of the switch and diode.
 The design introduced here also explicitly utilizes capacitances in parallel with the switch and diode.
 However, in contrast to previous resonant SEPIC designs [3], [4], the design here has no bulk inductors.
-Rather, it uses only two resonant inductors: one inductor, L_F , resonates with the net switch capacitance, $C{OSS} + C{EX}$, for resonant inversion, while the other inductor, L{RS} , resonates with the rectifier capacitance, C{EX2} , for resonant rectification.
+Rather, it uses only two resonant inductors: one inductor, L_F , resonates with the net switch capacitance, $C{OSS} + C{EX}$, for resonant inversion, while the other inductor, L_P , resonates with the rectifier capacitance, C{EX2} , for resonant rectification.
 This design method leads to reduced magnetic component count, along with greatly increased response speed.

 A further major difference between the converter proposed here and previous resonant SEPIC converters relates to control.
-The conventional resonant SEPIC converter regulates the output voltage by keeping the on-time pulse fixed while varying the off time duration, leading to variable-frequency, variableduty-ratio operation.
 Unlike conventional designs which used variable frequency control to regulate the output [3], [4], the design here operates at fixed switching frequency and duty ratio.
-(As discussed in Section IV, output control is instead achieved through on/off control, in which the entire converter is modulated on and off at a modulation frequency that is far below the switching frequency [6]-[13].)
+(As discussed in Section IV, output control is instead achieved through on/off control, in which the entire converter is modulated on and off at a modulation frequency that is far below the switching frequency [6]-[11].)
 Operation at a fixed frequency and duty ratio enables the elimination of bulk magnetic components (as described above) and facilitates the use of highly efficient sinusoidal resonant gating (as described in Section IV).
 Moreover, it enables zero-voltage soft switching to be maintained over wide input and output voltage ranges, and eliminates the variation in device stress with converter load that occurs in many resonant designs [3], [4].